 If you care about coffee then you need to care about coffee grinders.
 End of story.

 Let me tell you our story.
 We had just started to get into coffee, loved finding the best cafes.
-We were excited about the idea of getting seriously into home coffee brewing.
+We were excited about the idea of getting seriously into coffee brewing.
 So we did our research and went out and bought a $500 or so espresso machine.

-We started with pre-ground beans but then read the blogs, talked to the cultured coffee lovers, and decided we needed to take the next step and grind our own beans.
-And so (in a remarkably oblivious way!) we went down to our local department store saw a coffee grinder on special and bought it.
+We started with pre-ground coffee but then read the blogs, talked to the cultured coffee lovers, and decided we needed to take the next step and grind our own beans.
+And so (in a remarkably oblivious way!) we went down to our local department store, saw a coffee grinder on special, and bought it.

 In our minds the equation went: coffee maker + coffee grinder = superior coffee.
 But we had one pivotal word missing.
 The equation should have gone: coffee maker + quality coffee grinder = superior coffee.
 And so we wondered for a while why our coffee was tasting worse rather than better…

 We had to learn the hard way that a bad coffee grinder is actually far worse than no grinder.
 A quality grinder will grind your coffee beans uniformly and produce a balanced extraction.
 And that is why we have written this article on the best manual coffee grinders; to help you find a hand grinder that will actually help make your coffee taste better and your brewing experience more enjoyable.

 Why Should You Buy A Manual coffee Grinder?

 Coffee grinders are widely recognized as a key component to what makes or breaks well extracted coffee.
-In fact coffee grinders are probably the single most important piece of coffee equipment.
-A quality burr coffee grinder (whether conical or flat plate) is the best and necessary starting point for excellent home brewing.
+In fact, a coffee grinder is the single most important piece of coffee equipment you can own.
+A quality manual grinder (whether conical or flat plate) is the best and necessary starting point for excellent manual coffee brewing.